When to Apply

 - The supervisor must send the form directly to the Council office.

-- If you have more than one supervisor, each supervisor must submit a completed and signed form.
+- State/Jurisdiction Licensure Verification sent directly to the Board office from each state or jurisdiction in which you currently hold or have ever held a license.
+If you have more than one supervisor, each supervisor must submit a completed and signed for.
+This includes trainee permits.